muchmala/socket.io-cluster/README.md

 Returns: app-node `Listener` instance.
 It's public interface is the same as Socket.IO `Listener's` public interface.
 For documentation please check (https://github.com/LearnBoost/Socket.IO-node)

+## Stateless app-node approach

+If you want your application to be really highly available you should design it to be stateless so you can restart any node without need to restart all application.
+The problem is that when you restart app-node, you loose context.
+So when one of users sends message you do not have instance of client and need to recreate it.
+So `io.on('connection',..)` has special flag as argument `isReconnect`.